-Use of a radioisotope or other radiation sources at the College of Environmental Science and Forestry requires a license from the New York State Department of Health Bureau of Environmental Radiation Protection (NYSDOH-BERP).
-CESF currently has a site license that covers all users.
+Use of a radioisotope or other radiation sources at the College of Environmental Science and Forestry (ESF) requires a license from the New York State Department of Health Bureau of Environmental Radiation Protection (NYSDOH-BERP) ESF currently has a site license that covers all users.
 Keeping this license is contingent upon each individual strictly adhering to the regulations.
-Without cooperation of all users, we risk losing the license, a consequence that would jeopardize many of the operations at CESF.
-The Radiation Safety Committee (RSC) is responsible for our proper use of radioisotopes and other radiation sources at CESF and has an authority to approve or disapprove a use by members of CESF.
+Without cooperation of all users, we risk losing the license, a consequence that would jeopardize many of the operations at ESF.
+The Radiation Safety Committee (RSC) is responsible for the proper use of radioisotopes and other radiation sources at ESF and has an authority to approve or disapprove its use by members of ESF.
 The Radiation Safety Officer (RSO), a member of the RSC, is responsible for direct supervision/safeguard in radiation-related matters.
-Normal communications with Radiation Safety Committee is made through RSO.
-To ensure safety and adherence to the law, please read the following booklet carefully and follow these steps when you work with a radioisotope or radiation source.
+Normal communications with the Radiation Safety Committee is made through RSO.
+To ensure safety and adherence to the law, please read the following booklet carefully and follow these steps when you work with a radioisotope or radiation sources.